jacksonrayhamilton/context-coloring/README.md

 - Identifiers retain the color of the scope in which they were declared.
 - Comments are gray.

-JavaScript programmers often leverage closures to bind nearby data to functions.
 Lexical scope information at-a-glance can assist a programmer in understanding the overall structure of a program.
-It can also help curb nasty bugs like implicit globals and name shadowing.
+It can also help curb nasty bugs like name shadowing or unexpected assignment.
 A rainbow can indicate excessive complexity.
-A spot of contrast followed by an assignment expression could be a side-effect... or, a specially-constructed object's private state could be undergoing change.
+A spot of contrast followed by an assignment expression could be a side-effect... or, the state of a closure could be undergoing change.

-This coloring scheme is probably more useful than conventional JavaScript *syntax* highlighting.
+This coloring strategy is probably more useful than conventional *syntax* highlighting.
 Highlighting keywords can help one to detect spelling errors, and highlighting the content between quotation marks can alert one to unclosed string literals.
-But a [linter][] can also spot these errors, along with many others, and can be [seamlessly integrated via flycheck][integration].
+But a [linter][] could also spot those errors, and if [integrated via flycheck][integration], an extra spot opens up in your editing toolbelt.

+Give context coloring a try; you may find that it *changes the way you write code*.

 ## Features